ADVANCING WOMEN'S RIGHTS AND ACHIEVING GENDER EQUALITY

 *The world will need to produce more food in the future using less water, land, fertiliser, energy and other inputs, and distribute that food more efficiently and equitably.

-*There is a need to reduce losses and waste, greenhouse gas emissions and other adverse environmental impacts - throughout the food supply chain, from production to consumption and waste management.
+*We need to reduce losses, waste and other adverse environmental impacts - throughout the food supply chain, from production to consumption and waste management.

 *Food must be safe, nutritious and affordable, and be supplied and distributed in ways that meet the needs and aspirations of consumers in different economic, social and cultural contexts around the world.
 People need to be well informed and helped to make healthy choices.